 Extra Tip: Poljud stadium is the historical city stadium of HNK Hajduk – local football club.
 You can take a tour or go to the Stadium to watch the match live.
 You’ll feel the unique atmosphere of a city living for its Club that is now more than a hundred years old (established in 1911).

 Take a break in park called “Đardin” or turn back to “Riva” – the promenade to get familiar with “Fjaka” – the art of enjoying your spare time in large quantities, usually every day, and a a cup of coffee with your friends.
-In the Old Town you can also visit world’s second oldest Synagogue still working (The Oldest One is in Dubrovnik and second is in Prague).
+In the Old Town you can also visit world’s third oldest Synagogue still working in Europe (The Oldest One is in Dubrovnik and second is in Prague).